Arthur Qvist: Second World War

 After the German occupation of Norway in World War II, Qvist joined a voluntary unit of the German Waffen-SS, the Norwegian Legion.
-As an officer he eventually came to command the unit at the rank of Major.
+As an officer he eventually came to command the unit with the rank of SS-Obersturmbannführer.

-At his trial after the war he acknowledged his role as commander of the Norwegian Legion and was sentenced to 8 years in prison.
+At his trial after the war he acknowledged his role as commander of the Norwegian Legion and was sentenced to 8 years in prison for treason.